bclarke-nes/KIND-shiny-intro/src/text_sections/shiny intro_session 03.md

 (MILESTONE 05)

++ try testing this code now in `s03.R`
++ once it's working, you should create a `discharge_graph` function from it:
+  + argument - board name
-Now we can wrap that code in a function to allow us to supply a board name, and return the appropriate graph.
-The first step is to create an empty function called `discharge_graph` that takes a single argument...
+  + return - appropriate graph.

+The first step is to create an empty function called  that takes a single argument...

 (MILESTONE 06)